Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: IAE Montpellier

-Summary: The Master’s program in Climate Adaptation Management for Organizations in the Mediterranean aims to prepare students to become leaders in the environmental transition within public and private organizations.
+Summary: The Master’s program in Climate Adaptation Management for Organizations in the Mediterranean aims to prepare students to become key players in the environmental transition within public and private organizations.
 This program is designed for students from diverse academic backgrounds who wish to acquire the skills needed to lead organizations facing the challenges of climate change.

 The main objectives are to: